4waisenkinder/4waisenkinder.github.io/source/_posts/2014-10-18-npm-2-dot-0-and-the-much-better-star-npm-run-star-command.markdown

 $ npm run gulp -- dev
 ```

-To make it even a bit nicer npm provides a nifty feature, when setting up custom scripts.
+**But wait, it comes even better!**

-> Packages that contain a command line interface and are installed locally can be called without a relative path.
-So instead of doing ./node-modules/.bin/mocha you can directly call mocha.
+To make it a bit nicer npm provides a nifty feature, when setting up custom scripts.
+It puts `./node_modules/.bin` in the `PATH` environment, when it executes the script.

 This means, we can make the `package.json` a bit cleaner.